TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Security/Index.rst

 incidents.
 They review them and consider their impact.
 Security advisories are regularly published.

-More information about security can be found in the :ref:`t3api:security`.
+More information about security can be found in :ref:`t3security:start`.